One Day Trip To The Snow Monkey Park From Tokyo | Guidable - Your Guide to Life in Japan

 Tokyo to Nagano

-(I don’t recommend travelling to Nagano by car during the winter unless you have got proper snow tires and training, as the roads can become very dangerous).
+(I don’t recommend travelling to Nagano by car during the winter unless you have proper snow tyres and training, as the roads can become very dangerous).

-For those like me, who are always looking for a convenient way to get there without having to spend an arm and a leg on a bullet train, I recommend getting the night bus (夜行バス yakou basu).
+For those like me who are always looking for a convenient way to get there without spending an arm and a leg on a bullet train, I recommend taking the night bus (夜行バス yakou basu).

-The main reason is that it is a lot cheaper than both the daytime highway and shinkansen, and it gives you a chance to sleep on the way there!
+The main reason is that it’s much cheaper than both the daytime highway and the Shinkansen, and it lets you sleep on the way there!

 There are many options for getting the night bus.
-However, I went to Nagano using the Willer Express bus from the Shinjuku Bus Terminal.
-The whole journey took just over five hours, including two service area breaks where we could get off, use the bathroom and spread our legs.
+However, I took the Willer Express bus from the Shinjuku Bus Terminal to Nagano.
+The whole journey took just over five hours, including two service area breaks where we could get off, use the bathroom and stretch our legs.

-Although, since we left at 12:30 am, we did end up arriving at 05:45 am, which meant we had a lot of time to kill before we were able to head to the park.
-Luckily, Japan has excellent options for spending the night cheaply (here are some ideas for spending the night out).
+Although we left at 12:30 am, we arrived at 05:45 am, which meant we had a lot of time to kill before we could head to the park.
+Luckily, Japan has excellent options for cheap overnight stays (here are some ideas for spending the night out).

-For our peace of mind, there were measures in place to prevent the spread of COVID-19, such as obligatory mask-wearing and partitions between chairs.
+For our peace of mind, measures were in place to prevent the spread of COVID-19, such as mandatory mask-wearing and partitions between chairs.

-However, the partitions made the window seats feel smaller than they were, so I don’t recommend booking a window seat if you’re not a fan of small spaces!
+However, the partitions made the window seats feel smaller than they actually were, so I don’t recommend booking one if you’re not a fan of small spaces!

 Nagano Station to Kanyabashi Bus Stop